AxaFrance/webengine-dotnet/src/AxaFrance.WebEngine.Doc/tutorials/gherkin-cs.md

 ### Step 2: Observe SUT and identify UI Elements
-Observing system under test via Developer tools provided with browser.
-Here in our tutorial, we will operate 3 elements, to benefits the advantages from the Framework, we will put these 3 elements into a `PageModel`.
+Observing system under test from Developer tools provided with browser.
+Here in our tutorial, we will operate 3 elements, to benefits the advantages of the Framework, we will put these 3 elements into a `PageModel`.

 ![Step 3 UI Elements](../images/ls-step3-uielements.png)